vlad916/employee-directory/README.md

 # Employee Directory

-This is an application that uses React.js to create and employee directory.
+This is an application that uses React.js to create an employee directory.

 ## Overview
 ___